Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 /model claude-opus-4-20250514

-# Switch back to Sonnet for regular work
+# Switch to Sonnet 4.5 for coding work (recommended)

 Environment Variables